mrfurrypants/mrfurrypants/README.md

  ### :man_technologist: About Me:

 I am a Software Tester:

-- 🥇 With a hands-on foundation in Manual Testing through an internship training program.
 - ⚡ Creative, responsible, attentive to detail and and with analytical mindset.
 - 🤝 Enjoying collaborating as an proactive team player.
 - 📚 Continually self-learning new technologies to stay updated in the field.